pdf-raku/HTML-Canvas-To-PDF-raku/README.md

 # HTML-Canvas-To-PDF-p6

-This is a PDF rendering backend for HTML::Canvas.
-A canvas may be rendered to either a page, or an XObject form.
+This is a PDF rendering back-end for HTML::Canvas.

+- A canvas may be rendered to either a page, or an XObject form, using a PDF::Content graphics object
+- This back-end is compatible with PDF::Lite, PDF::Class and PDF::API6.
+- Supported canvas image formats are PNG, GIF, JPEG and PDF

-This backend is **experimental**.
-At this stage, it is intended primarily for benchmarking and regression testing, etc for the Perl 6 PDF and CSS tool-chains.
+This back-end is **experimental**.
+At this stage, it is intended primarily for bench-marking and regression testing, etc for the Perl 6 PDF and CSS tool-chains.

 ```
 use v6;
 # Create a simple Canvas.
 Save as PDF

 use PDF::Lite;
+use PDF::Content;
 use HTML::Canvas;
 use HTML::Canvas::To::PDF;